17. Real-Life Testing

 Some may say: “What has this nib to do with flex-nibs?”
 Nothing really, but I like it, and it certainly makes a point about flat nibs.

-Some suggested that the nib can also be used in its turned‑over position.
-This way it should be possible to write lines of two different widths.
-During the days when I was drawing pictures, I thought it was a brilliant idea, moreover, the fountain pen was slim and very light, ideal for drawing and sketching; I had the opportunity to use such a fountain pen, but alas, disappointing, it did not work.
+Some suggested that this nib can also be used in its turned‑over position.
+Then it should be possible to write lines of two different widths as well as to achieve two different stiffnesses.
+During the days when I was drawing pictures, I thought it was a brilliant idea, moreover, the fountain pen was slim and very light, ideal for drawing and sketching.
+I had the opportunity to use such a fountain pen, but alas, disappointing, it did not work.
 To top it all, Parker Germany had not been helpful.
 Later, I also realised that almost all other nibs produce a fine line when used upside down.

 The metal cover on top of the nib was there for strengthening the construction; without this support, the tines would bend easily into plastic deformation too easily.
 Much fatigue cracking happened at the end of the slit, and later a tiny cross slit was added to distribute the stress over a larger area and, most likely, to soften the tines.

-most excitingly, with the feed, a novel idea had been realised whereby the ink was fed to the nib through the centre of the feed.
-Working in the field of fountain pens at the time, I was keen on the individual ideas, but the overall performance was disappointing to me.
-What a waste of two advances through one insufficiently thought through.
+Most excitingly, with the feed, a novel idea had been realised whereby the ink was fed to the nib through the centre of the feed.
+Working in the field of fountain pens at the time, I was keen on the individual idea, but the overall performance was disappointing to me.
+What a waste of two advances because one of them was insufficiently thought through.